On finding a television service to be unacceptable the UK's TV censors at ITC [now Ofcom] may recommend a

-order, they also have to satisfy themselves that trade for the service exists within Britain and that an order would prevent such trade.
-The Secretary of State must believe that the order would be in the public interest and that it is compatible
+proscription order, they also have to satisfy themselves that trade for the service exists within Britain and that an order would prevent such trade.
+The Secretary of State must believe that the order would be in the public interest and that

 connection with the operation of the service; to supply programme material or arrange for its supply; to place advertisements in the service; to publish any programme details of the service; and to supply or offer to supply any decoding equipment

-first are programmes which might seriously impair the physical, mental or moral development of minors.
+The first are programmes which might seriously impair the physical, mental or moral development of minors.
 Programmes in this category, particularly those involving pornography or gratuitous violence must not be allowed.
-The second type are programmes likely
+The second type are

-to impair the physical mental or moral development of minors.
+programmes likely to impair the physical mental or moral development of minors.
 Programmes in this category may be shown if children are unlikely to have access because they are broadcast late at night or are encrypted.
-The final part of this Article forbids the
+The final part of this